PriyaShrivastava25/Green-Coins/README.md

 - Earn Green Coins after approval
 - View profile, coins, and leaderboard
 - Get tree plantation recommendations based on city, weather, and pollution data

-This project is developed as an **MCA Capstone Project** with real-world use cases and scalability in mind.

 ##  Tech Stack